Is Your Script Really the Problem, or Is Your Timing Off?

 That doesn't mean scripts are useless.
 It means most investors are optimizing the wrong variable.
 They're polishing their lines when they should be fixing their speed.

-What a Good Script Actually Does
+What Does a Good Motivated Seller Script Actually Do?

 Forget the word "script" for a moment.
 What you need is a conversation framework: a structure that keeps you on track without making you sound like you're reading off a card.

-It qualifies without interrogating.
 You need answers to five or six questions before you book a meeting: property address, timeline, mortgage situation, price expectations, motivation, and decision makers.
 But rattling them off like a census form makes the seller feel processed.
 The framework weaves qualification into a natural conversation.
 "What's your timeline looking like?" feels different from "When do you need to sell by?"
 Same information.
 Different energy.

-It books the meeting, not the deal.
 The first call isn't a negotiation.
 It's a 3-5 minute conversation that determines whether a face-to-face meeting is worth both your time.
 The script that tries to get a verbal offer accepted on call one scares sellers away.
 The script that books a kitchen table conversation for Thursday at 2 PM is the one that closes deals.

 Here's the framework that works.
 Not because the words are magic, because the structure is right.

-Opening (15 seconds).
 Reference the form.
 Confirm the person.
 Set the expectation.
 "Hi, this is [name] calling about the property you just inquired about.
 Is this [seller name]?
 Great.
 I just have a few quick questions to see if we might be able to help.
 Do you have a couple minutes?"

 No pitch about your company.
 No explanation of your process.
 No "we buy houses in any condition" speech.
 The seller filled out a form.
 They know why you're calling.
 Get to the conversation.

-Situation questions (60-90 seconds).
 Open-ended, not yes/no. "Tell me about the property, what's the situation?"
 Then listen.
 The seller will tell you most of what you need to know if you let them talk.
 They'll mention the divorce, the inheritance, the vacancy, the repairs they can't afford.
 Your job is to listen and ask one or two follow-ups: "How long has that been going on?" or "What have you tried so far?"

-Qualification questions (60-90 seconds).
 Now you get specific.
 "What's your timeline, are you looking to move on this in the next few weeks, or is this more of a longer-term thing?"
 "Is there a mortgage on the property?"
 "Have you had any idea what you'd want to walk away with?"
 "Is there anyone else who'd need to be on board with a decision?"

 These questions aren't optional.
 They're the filter between a meeting that closes and a meeting that wastes your afternoon.
 An investor in Cleveland was running 22 appointments a month and closing 3 deals.
 He was booking meetings with anyone who'd say yes.
 He added four qualifying questions to his first-call framework: timeline, mortgage, price expectation, and decision makers.
 Appointments dropped to 14.
 Deals went up to 6.
 He cut his drive time in half and doubled his closings.

-The close (30 seconds).
 If the seller qualifies, book the meeting.
 Don't explain your process.
 Don't pitch your offer range.
 Don't send them to your website.
 Book it.
 "Based on what you've told me, I think we can probably help.
 I'd love to come take a look at the property and talk through your options in person.
 I have time tomorrow at 2 or Thursday at 10, which works better?"

 Two options.
 Not "when are you free?"
 Not "I'll send you some information first."
 A choice between two specific times.
 This books meetings.
 Open-ended availability doesn't.

-If they don't qualify (15 seconds).
 Be direct and respectful.
 "Based on what you've shared, I don't think we'd be the best fit for your situation right now.
 But if anything changes, you have my number."
 No long explanation.
 No soft-pedaling.
 Sellers respect directness.
 And you just saved yourself a 2-hour round trip to a meeting that was never going to close.

-Why Scripts Fail When Speed Fails
+Why Do Scripts Fail When Speed Fails?

 Here's where motivated seller scripts intersect with the variable that actually determines conversion: response time.